esnightingale/los_review/README.md

-# los_review
+# COVID-19 length of hospital stay
-Code used to produce the results presented in "A rapid review and synthesis of evidence for hospital length of stay of COVID-19 patients"
+Code used to produce the results presented in "COVID-19 length of hospital stay: a systematic review and data synthesis"